 The TTUHSC Reporting Form is used to report any behaviors of concern involving TTUHSC Students, whether these behaviors occur inside or outside of the classroom setting.
-Reportable behaviors may include Student Code Misconduct, Academic Misconduct, and/or Student of Concern.
+Reportable behaviors may include Academic Misconduct, Discrimination, General Misconduct or Grievances, Student Code Misconduct, Sexual Harassment/Sexual Assault/Sexual Misconduct, and/or Student of Concern.
 Additionally, this form is used to report a grievance against faculty/staff members.
-This form will be submitted to the Student Conduct Administrator of the applicable
+This form will be submitted to the Student Conduct Administrator of the applicable TTUHSC School.

-TTUHSC School.
 While you can report anonymously, the inability to validate the source of the complaint does limit TTHUHSC's ability to investigate and respond.